apmlabs/ace-box/docs/custom-use-case.md

     ...
 ```

-More specifically, a folder named `roles` needs to be available at the repository root, and it must include at least a `my-use-case` (literal, not renamed) sub-folder.
+More specifically, a folder named `roles` must to be available at the repository root, and it must include at least a `my-use-case` (literal, not renamed) sub-folder.

-This `roles` folder, as well as all subfolders and files included in it, is synchronized with the ACE-Box's Ansible workdir.
-Upon a successful content sync, Ansible engine tries to use this `my-use-case` folder as an Ansible role and executes all the instructions specified into the configuration files.
+This `roles` folder, as well as all subfolders and files included in it, is synchronized with the ACE-Box's Ansible working directory.
+Upon a successful content sync, Ansible engine tries to use this `my-use-case` folder as an Ansible role and executes all the instructions specified within the configuration files.

 Besides, it is possible to create other sub-folders to source additional custom Ansible roles:
 ```
 roles/
   my-use-case/
-  other-custom-ansible-role/
+  additional-custom-ansible-role/
   ...
 ```